gersteinlab/idash22bc/README.md

 ```
 yarn hardhat run scripts/deploy.js
 ```
-Or edit hardhat.config.js with configs for your_network, and run
+Or edit hardhat.config.js with configs for `your_network`, and run
 ```
 yarn hardhat run scripts/deploy.js --network your_network
 ```